-Unlike most other 1960's soundtrack
+Unlike most other 1960s soundtrack,

 there is no subjective decision to make whether

-masters should be remastered from 3-track for release
+Viva Las Vegas masters should be remastered

-or not, simply because there were no (final) original
+there were no (final) original stereo masters produced

-the first place.
-It is not an easy task because
+Viva Las Vegas in the first place.
+It is not

-of dry sound and unrational use of the 3 tracks
+use of the 3 tracks available.
+How a mix should

-available.
-How a mix should be done is usually too
+be done is usually too subjective to even argue

-in this case.
+about, but perhaps not in this case.

-and Santa Lucia were recorded with backup
+'The Lady Loves Me' and 'You're The Boss' were recorded with backup

 vocals only on the third, "empty" channel.